CH-JesseMa/memory_app/README.md

 I created all the logic and functions in Ruby first then translated them one by one into Javascript.

+## History

+Started around noon on May 12, 2014 and code freeze at 11pm on May 15, 2014.

 ## Special Thanks:

 * Phil - https://github.com/phlco/